Compare FREE Quotes on Roof Insulation!

 PIR boards are made from plastic foam, a popular choice because of its high R-value per inch, ranging from 5.6 to 7.0, providing excellent thermal resistance.
 Additionally, it produces less waste during production, making it an eco-friendly option for flat roofs.

-These lightweight boards are easy to install and are compatible with a wide range of cladding and roofing materials, including metal, brick, stone, wood, vinyl, and asphalt shingles.
+These lightweight boards are easy to install and are compatible with a wide range of cladding and roofing materials, including metal roof insulation, brick, stone, wood, vinyl, and asphalt shingles.
 Securely attach PIR boards using adhesives or mechanical fasteners.
 Additionally, PIR offers fire-resistant properties and minimal environmental impact compared to other rigid board insulations.

 It's important to note that while PIR boards can be relatively expensive, typically costing around £12.50 per square metre, they have lower resistance to water absorption.
 When exposed to wet conditions, these boards are likely to absorb up to 3% of their weight in water, which can reduce their R-value.
 This reduction in R-value can lead to mould growth and rot, especially in flat roofs where water can accumulate.
 Therefore, insulation needs to be water-resistant.
 Additionally, the R-value of PIR boards decreases in colder climates.